dotnet/arcade/DeploymentPolicy.md

 ## Staging always green
 * The staging environment should accurately reflect prod.
 In other words, if a rollout would break prod it should break staging too.
+* Any issues found in staging, regardless of the service, should be communicated to the team (dotnetes@microsoft.com) for transparency.
 * Unit/Functional tests will run on staging on every PR Build and block PR merges if tests fail.
 * Every service should have post-deployment checks/scenario tests to ensure the services are up and running taking work.
 If post-deployment checks/tests fail, changes need to be reverted/fixed via PR in Staging to ensure the deployed services in staging are not broken.
 * All exploratory / experimental changes need to be done on a dev branch.
 Any change that is known/expected to temproraily break staging, needs to be communicated to the team (dotnetes@microsoft.com) well in advance and be reasonably timeboxed (case-by-case).
 This communication should be sent out explaining the period of time in which we expect staging will be down/broken, and put back into a working state by kicking off a build/deploy from master at the appropriate time.
-* All merges to staging/master need to stop two days prior to the day of rollout for e.g. if the rollout is happening on a Wednesday, the last merge to staging/master should happen on EOD Sunday giving us 2 full days for stabilization.
+* All merges to staging/master need to stop **two days** prior to the day of rollout for e.g. if the rollout is happening on a Wednesday, the last merge to staging/master should happen on EOD Sunday giving us 2 full days for stabilization.
 Only changes that unblock the staging build would go into staging/master during the stabilization period.